This cabbage steak recipe is quick, easy, and full of flavor. Make this low carb meal for dinner tonight – it only takes 30 minutes!

 Place on a cookie sheet and season with salt and pepper.
 For easier cleanup, line your baking sheet with aluminum foil first.

-Roast the cabbage until it’s fork-tender and the edges are browned.
+Roast or bake the cabbage slices on a single layer until it’s fork-tender and the edges are browned.

 While it’s in the oven, shred the cheese and cook the bacon on the stove.
 Or, if you have a second oven rack, you can cook the bacon in the oven at the same time.